Welcome to Squirrels Class

 Dear Parents and carers,

-We hope you had a restful and relaxing Easter break.
-We are all looking forward to this term's work, as our topic is 'Our Local Area'.
-We will be reading 'Until I Met Dudley by Roger McCough' as it explains how everyday objects work in a fun and unusual way.
-We will also be investigating local maps and exploring East Hendred's history; plus why Wantage grew into the town it is today.
+We hope you had a restful and relaxing Summer break.
+We are all looking forward to this term's work, as our topic is 'Magnificient Mayans'.
+We will be reading 'The Chocolate Tree by Linda Lowery and Richard Keep, The Just So Stories by Rudyard Kipling and Tom’s Sausage Lion by Michael Morpurgo'.
+We will also be investigating Central America and comparing it to England.
 Please look below at this term's topic web for more details.

 This term we will be focusing on gymnastics, rugby and cross-country running with Miss Bush.
 Therefore we need our inside and outside kits, especially if the weather is cold.
 We must ensure that all of our kit is clearly labelled.
 Our P.E. days are Tuesday and Thursday.